akisute/DaggeredAndroid/README.md

 Activities, Fragments and Services are automatically injected on appropriate timings.
 As long as you keep following on lifecycle of standard Android app, all injections should work properly.

+## Future Plans

+* Enable install via Maven (or Gradle).
+* Use annotations (like @Daggered) instead of inheritance.
+Inheritance causes lots of disadvantages especially when new kind of Activities or Fragments are introduced.
+We should let AnnotationProcessor generate Daggered codes to solve the problem.